OWRC/database-manual/a02_Understanding_ORMGP_Database/02_03_Primary_Data_Relationships/02_03_03_Grain_Size.md

     means by which the particular sample can be identified;  in this case, it is the original elevation of the sample-top as identified up the borehole record
+* INT_NAME_ALT1 - Sample 7
+    + Adding the sample number allows any user, reviewing the source report, to determine the original data associated with the interval
 * INT_TYPE_CODE - 29
     + R_INT_TYPE_CODE - *Soil or Rock [29]*
 * INT_START_DATE - 1967-09-07
     + As no sample analysis date is provided, the date of the borehole construction (from the report) is used instead

+This table would be linked to D_LOC through the LOC_ID field.

 ##### D_INT_DEPTH